francescoraves483/S-LDM/README.md

 It can then detect when certain "triggering conditions" occur, and use them as a trigger to start periodically providing the data, through a REST interface, to other MEC services.
 In particular, the S-LDM will act as REST client, and expect the other services to expose a REST server.
 Currently, the S-LDM considers as triggering condition **when a vehicle turns on either its right or its left turn indicator** (unless the check is disabled through dedicated options - i.e., `--indicator-trgman-disable` - or the related information is not encapsulated inside CAMs), as it is focused on an automated lane merge maneuver scenario.
 It will then start periodically sending towards a REST server the data of objects within a certain radius (default: 150 m) around the vehicle(s) which has turned on its indicator, until the server replies with a JSON with a field named `rsp_type` set to the string `STOP`.
 See also the sample Python 3 REST server located in `./tester/Python-REST-server` for more details on how to receive data from the S-LDM.

-A specific request-reply interface is currently under development, to enable on demand data retrieval from the S-LDM.

 The S-LDM can receive CAM messages through one or more **AMQP 1.0** brokers (we tested it on the [Apache ActiveMQ "Classic"](https://activemq.apache.org/components/classic/) broker) to which the S-LDM should be subscribed.
 The S-LDM can receive both *full ITS messages* (i.e., CAMs encapsulated inside the ETSI GeoNetworking and BTP, in turn encapsulated inside AMQP 1.0) and *pure CAMs* (i.e., CAMs directly encapsulated into AMQP 1.0, without any ETSI Transport and Networking layer).
 The detection of the message type is performed automatically by the S-LDM and it is thus transparent to the end-user.
 It is also planned to implement the support to the oncoming [Cooperative Perception Messages (CPMs)](https://www.etsi.org/deliver/etsi_tr/103500_103599/103562/02.01.01_60/tr_103562v020101p.pdf), which are currently being standardized by ETSI.

 In order to ensure compativility with the S-LDM, vehicles should send their messages (encapsulating the binary data of CAMs into the AMQP 1.0 protocol) to a well defined topic or queue of an active AMQP 1.0 broker.
 The S-LDM should be then set to subscribed to the proper topic to receive these messages.